darthmachina/amplenote-view-master/README.md

 |Query Tag|example-tag|
 |Group By Tags|tag1,tag2|

-After running the plugin on the note it will query for all pages with `example-tag` set, create sections for each tag in the `Group By Tags` list and create a table with a cell containing data for each note that contains the query tag and the section tag.
+After running the plugin on the note it will query for all pages with `example-tag` set, create sections for each tag in the `Group By Tags` list and create a view containing data for each note that contains the query tag and the section tag.

 # Development